necula01/jax/jax/experimental/mini_jax/README.md

 scope.
-This is not a clear design requirement though, perhaps the `inner` function is in a library and was written without thinking about `jit`, or other transformations coming from the dynamic scope, and perhaps there are some benefits to hoisting `x * 4` early.
+This is not a clear design requirement though, perhaps the `inner` function is in a library and was written without thinking about `jit`, or other transformations coming from the dynamic scope.

 JAX and mini-JAX do different things here.
-JAX implements pretty aggressive constant folding, meaning that it does computations as eagerly as possible.
-This can be viewed as an optimization, but users are also sometimes surprised when they see multiple JIT-compilations for sub-expressions hoisted out of the `jit` scope, when they expected only a single JIT-compilation.
-There is ongoing discussion among the JAX designers how to handle this (perhaps forcing some computations to stay in the JIT scope in which they were written.
-TODO: reference new PRs)
+JAX does pretty aggressive constant folding, meaning that it does computations as eagerly as possible.
+This can be viewed as an optimization, but users are also sometimes surprised when they see multiple JIT-compilations for sub-expressions, when they expected only a single JIT-compilation.
+There is ongoing debate among the JAX designers how to handle this (perhaps forcing some computations to stay in the JIT scope in which they were written.)

-In mini-JAX, for simplicity, all computations have a dependency on the dynamically-nearest enclosing transformation scope (not Python function scopes, only transformation scopes, and all transformation, not just JIT).
+In mini-JAX, for simplicity, all computations have a dependency on the dynamically-nearest enclosing transformation scope (all transformation, not just JIT).
 Essentially the code above traces to `xla_call (lambda y, x, z: y + x * 4 + z) (x * 3) x (x * 2)`.
 Note that the body of `inner` is kept as an anonymous function.
 Also, the body is "closed", and is passed explicitly the *environment values* for `x` and `z`.
 The computation for `x * 4` is kept in the body.

 This is not trivial to achieve.
-In the simplest implementation, using pure data dependence perspective, when the Python interpreter encounters `x * 4` it looks the same as if it were written outside `inner`.
-We solve this by introducing global state in the tracing: each time a new transformation scope is entered, a global counter is incremented and when the symbolic expression for `x * 4` is build, it is tagged with the current scope nesting depth.
+From a pure data dependence perspective, when the Python interpreter encounters `x * 4` it looks the same as if it were written outside `inner`.
+We solve this by introducing global state in the tracing: each time a new transformation scope is entered, a global counter is incremented and when the symbolic expression for `x * 4` is build, it is tagged with the scope nesting depth.
 When the final result of tracing `inner` is obtained, all the computations in it that belong to enclosing scopes are lifted out of the function.
-For example, the symbolic expression for `x * 2` constructed outside `inner` is encountered in the computation of the return value of `inner`.
+For example, the symbolic expression for `x * 2` constructed outside `inner` is encounted in the computation of the return value of `inner`.
 At that point it is replaced with a fresh variable, and lifted as a new parameter to `inner`.
 This code is in `mini_jax.py:Tracer.build`.

 The functional branches of conditionals are handled similarly.

-TODO: one can argue that for conditionals and for JIT it is important to keep computations dependent on the dynamic scope where they were created, because this faithfully follows the intention of the code,
-but perhaps for other computations we can follow pure data dependence and allow the optimizer to lift them as needed.
-Perhaps one can explore such a mixed strategy in mini-JAX (and JAX), but for simplicity this is not yet done here.
+TODO: one can argue that for conditionals and for JIT is is important to keep computations dependent on the dynamic scope where they were created, but perhaps for other computations we can follow strict data dependence and allow the optimizer to lift them as needed.
+Perhaps one can explore such a mixed strategy in mini-JAX (and JAX), but for simplicity this is not yet done.

 ### Careful sharing in the intermediate language is important